-León’s body of work focuses on the issues of the search for his own identity due to growing up in a multicultural environment - Mexico and Austria.
+León’s body of work focuses on the issues in his search for his own identity , due to him growing up in a multicultural environment - Mexico and Austria.

 He utilizes Austrian and Mexican cultural symbols in his works to explore and play with topics such as globalization, colonialism, pop culture, music, history, and his ancestry.